 For decades, experts believed that a major population shift would occur as the baby-boomer generation began to retire.
 This predicted shift would result in record numbers of the elderly in America.
 Currently, we are seeing this prediction come true as record levels of the elderly population have been reached.
 According to the US Census Bureau, approximately one in five Americans will be 65 or older by the time we reach 2030.
 Additionally, the American Bankers Association (ABA) reported that about a third of the population is made up of senior citizens over the age of 50.
 As much of our population consists of the baby-boomer generation, they also contribute significantly to our country’s financial wealth.
 The American Bankers Association also stated that this generation held more than 70% of deposits in a variety of banking institutions (source).

 Although their contributions to this society have been significant, many senior citizens are living on a fixed-income or regimented retirement savings.
-Unfortunately, for these reasons and more, this generation of senior citizens is a major target to financial fraud.
+Unfortunately, for these reasons and more, this generation of senior citizens is a major target of financial fraud.

 According to the American Bankers Association, senior citizens in our society lose approximately $3 billion a year to a variety of financial scams.
 This is an epidemic in its own that needs a quick solution.
 Luckily more and more banks are keeping their eyes open for any suspicious activity that looks like it could be derived from fraud.
 Luckily, our society is taking action and devising plans that could help to reduce the amount of fraudulent activity that occurs to senior citizens.
 Just last week, the American Bankers Association announced a new initiative to help bankers detect and take a larger role in protecting their customers.
 To do so, the ABA sent out a list of ‘red flags’ that bankers should be aware of.
 These ‘red flags’ include: